Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 Given these needs and criteria, the Orvis Mirage III Fly Reel is one of the finest choices for trout anglers.
 It features almost no startup inertia, meaning that it is quite easy to get the reel to start spinning while you are casting.

 Additionally, the reel retrieves about 7 3/4 inches of line per rotation.
-Because the reel features a completely sealed design, sand and silt are less likely to work their way inside where they can cause damage.
+Because it features a completely sealed design, sand and silt are less likely to work their way inside where they can cause damage.

 The primary drawback to this Orvis reel is its high price.
 So this is not an ideal choice for a novice looking to try the sport.
 However, dedicated trout anglers are likely to appreciate the reel’s quality and feel good about making the purchase.